jeroentrappers/flutter_bcrypt/README.md

 A flutter bcrypt hashing plugin delegating to android &#x2F; ios native implementations.

+The implementation on Android uses https://github.com/patrickfav/bcrypt/ The implementation on iOS uses https://github.com/felipeflorencio/BCryptSwift

 ## Getting Started

 This project is a starting point for a Flutter